nical/misc/parasol/README.md

  - Some way to schedule a callback that is executed once per worker thread.
 WebRender currently needs this for some font related stuff where we don't trust the per-worker font context to be OK to access from outside the worker.
  - Some way to do dependency graphs that maps well with how WebRender's software backend works. (see webrender/src/compositor/sw_compositor.rs). work is divided into rectangles with a dependency graph between rectangles and each rectangle is divided into horizontal bands.
 The smallest unit of work that can be done in parallel is bands.
 The dependencies between rectangles is based on z-order and overlap.
 The graph is determined before execution.
 We need to separate the rectangles/bands aspects from the purely graph and scheduling aspects and provide a generic API for the latter that fits well with how swgl would use it.
- - Play with adding some cache-line padding in a few places.
  - See if we can have sync points block on the current worker's thread Parker instead of their own condvar.
 This way they could be woken up when new work comes in.